jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 One final thought.
 This bottleneck should make you a bit skeptical of "sudden takeoff" narratives.
 Data-gathering will always need to be a process of real-world interaction, and that process will necessarily be slow (relative to compute speeds).
-Active learning can certainly get much more efficient than it is now, but it seems plausible that there are limits on how quickly it is possible learn.
+Active learning can certainly get much more efficient than it is now, but it seems plausible that there are limits on how quickly it is possible to learn.
 An agent that already knows a lot might still need to see a certain amount of data, ruling out various counterfactuals, in order to reach the correct conclusions.
 Recursive self-improvement alone is nothing to be afraid of.